zoeskan/MCB185/unit0-setup.md

 Now let's go make a repo.
 Go to the GitHub website and click on the green "New" button to create a new repo.
 Name this "mcb185_homework" because this is where you'll be submitting your homework.
 Please name the file exactly as shown with lowercase letters and an underscore.
 Make it **public**.
-Does this mean that students can see each others' homework?
-Yes.
-You're actually encouraged to work with other students in this class.
 Click the checkboxes to initialize with a README, add a .gitignore, and add a license.
 Scroll through the .gitignore options until you get to "Python".
 Choose whichever license you like.
 I generally use MIT.
 Click the "Create Repository" and you will be transported to your new, mostly empty repo.

 ### Personal Access Token ###